 - Pain and suffering

-Talk to your wrongful death attorney about filing your wrongful death lawsuit.
+Talk to your nursing home abuse attorney about filing your wrongful death lawsuit.
 They’ll help you build a case to receive the compensation you deserve.

 Wrongful Death Nursing Home Lawsuits: Your Guide to Making a Case